A Generalized Contou-Carr\`ere Symbol and its Reciprocity Laws in Higher Dimensions: K-theory

 in the $\infty$-category $\Sp_{\geq}$ of connective spectra.

 \end{itemize} \end{proposition}

 Property (3) is often referred to as \emph{proto-localization} (e.g. by \cite{MR1106918}).
-The long exact fibration sequence for $\pi_{\bullet}$ yields a long exact sequence in non-negative degrees.
-The map $\pi_0(\Kk_{\C}) \to \pi_0(\Kk_{\C})$ will not be surjective in general.
+The long exact fibration sequence for $\pi_{*}$ yields a long exact sequence in non-negative degrees.
+The map $\pi_0(\Kk_{\D}) \to \pi_0(\Kk_{\D/\C})$ will not be surjective in general\footnote{This is the same issue which already appears in purely geometric applications and is alluded to in \S \ref{subsect:finerpointskthy}.}.
 This suggests the existence of negative $K$-groups, obtained by the homotopy groups of a non-connective $K$-theory spectrum.
+This leads to \emph{non-connective} $K$-theory, whose properties we recall in the following section.